chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab1/README.md

 ### Optimization
 Fine tuning using Pipeline, GridSearch and Cross-validation techniques.
 Pipeline steps are PCA, Variance Threshold Selector, Standard Scaler and Random Over Sampler.
 ### Results
-We achieve an accuracy of 92%.
+We achieve an accuracy of 92% using kNN.
 ## Dataset 2: Statlog (Landsat Satellite) Data Set
 ### Information
 The database consists of the multi-spectral values of pixels in 3x3 neighbourhoods in a satellite image, and the classification associated with the central pixel in each neighbourhood.